maetyu-d/leonardo_criptech_incubator/README.md

-limp.freq was developed as part of the Leonardo/ISAST CripTech AI Incubator from July to November 2025, for the virtual exhibition Slow AI (https://leonardo.info/slow-ai/).
+limp.freq was developed as part of the Leonardo/ISAST CripTech AI Incubator from July to November 2025, for the virtual exhibition Slow AI (https://leonardo.info/slow-ai/) curated by M Eilo.
 Special thanks to M Eilo, the team at Leonardo (Vanessa Chang, Jason Lam, Maya Hilbert, Claudia Alick), and all who gave feedback over the weeks.
+You can access limp.freq at the Leonardo/ISAST site here: https://leonardo.info/slow-ai/limp-freq

 Statement/About limp.freq